2020PB/police-brutality/reports/Kentucky.md

 * https://twitter.com/bloosemore/status/1280692574949462025

-### Police fire at peaceful protestors | July 9th
+### Police fire at peaceful protesters | July 9th

-Footage shows a handful of peaceful protestors on the sidewalk.
-Shots can be heard and one of the protestors begins running.
+Footage shows a handful of peaceful protesters on the sidewalk.
+Shots can be heard and one of the protesters begins running.
 The shots are alleged to have been fired from a rooftop.
 The footage shows officers on the roof of a nearby building.
 It is believed that they fired the shots, but cannot be verified.

-Police alleged that a protestor touched an officer's gun.
+Police alleged that a protester touched an officer's gun.

 tags: protester, shoot, projectile